Bloomsbury Summer School

 17:15 – 19:00

-End-of-Course Drinks Party on BSS Common Room balcony (you are welcome to invite guests)
+End-of-Course Drinks Party on BSS Common Room balcony and on Zoom (link provided closer to the time) You are welcome to invite guests.

 * All times are London UK time; Google Meet waiting room opens 15 minutes prior to the start; ** In-person participants only.